bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 ## You

 What do you care about?
-Freedom, People, Concioussness, Theoretical Physics, Philosphy
+Freedom, People, Concioussness, Theoretical Physics, Philosophy

 What do you know about?
 Food, Restaurants/Hotel/College feeding, Human Perception, Exotic states of concioussness